shpml/fundamentals/10_chapter/10_lesson.md

 #Events

 In order to create interactive and responsive sites, we'll often want to update the DOM based on a user's actions.
-For example, when a user clicks on the menu icon, a sidebar menu should slide out from the side of the page.
+For example, when a user clicks on the menu icon, a side bar menu should slide out from the side of the page.
 Or, if a user has typed an incorrect format into a form field, the field should be outlined in red as he or she tabs out of the field.
 These actions are called **events**.

 We can set up **event handlers** in our scripts that will listen, or wait, for an event to occur and then trigger a function.